What does career make?

 - The family or leisure-oriented: With this type the family and family planning or the leisure time with friends is at the top place.
 Working hours must be compatible with everyday life and career.
 At best, child care is provided.
 For this type, harmony is particularly important in the workplace.
 Working hours must be flexible, if the child suddenly becomes sick or the best friend of the child has been concerned about the child's health.
 It should also be possible to work from home.
 Longer absence should not be a problem.

-- The self-actual If you are looking for challenges and new territory, you can assign yourself to this type.
+- The self-actual: If you are looking for challenges and new territory, then you can associate yourself with this type.
 The goal is to realize your own dreams and ideas.
-This calls for high self-initiative and creativity.
-This guy feels very well in a start-up company, where he can get himself ambitious and purposeful.
-He passionately pursues innovative ideas that he is convinced of.
-The salary and professional standing as well as constant promotions are rather in the background.
+This requires a high level of initiative and creativity.
+This guy feels very comfortable in a start-up, where he can ambitiously and purposefully bring himself.
+He passionately pursues innovative ideas of which he is convinced.
+The salary and professional reputation and constant promotions are more in the background.
 He must not be afraid of risks and setbacks.

 - The down-to-earth The down-to-earth goes through a classic professional career without pursuing specific goals or demands.
 He does his work conscientiously and without pressure.
 This type is long-term in the company and appreciates the routine and safety.
 He feels connected to the company.
 He has no problem with subordinating himself and taking instructions.
 He appreciates regular working hours and a solid salary.
 He strives for further education but rather without major professional changes and usually takes no risk.
 Nevertheless, he stands with both legs in life.
 Having solid ground under your feet can have quite clear advantages: Safety and stability in life are important factors to be able to switch off after work and to enjoy the time with the family.